COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Problem Formulation and Data Generation

-For each generated sequence, we slide a window at 1 sec step size, and save the first 1 sec of observations as the past (\ie model input) with its corresponding collision annotations, if a collision occurs within the next 1 sec (\ie $H = 30$, at 30 fps).
-Otherwise, this window is marked as non-colliding.
-We found empirically (see Sec.~\ref{subsec:control_exp}) that 1 sec is often enough to intervene and avoid collisions given the slow moving speed of humans.
-Past observations are rendered from egocentric viewpoints with the AI-habitat simulator \cite{Habitat2021,Habitat2019} by placing cameras at 6 body joints (head, pelvis, wrists, and knees) as shown in Fig.~\ref{fig:problem_setup}.
-Finally, collision region heatmaps $y^{\text{map}}$ are annotated for each sequence with a future collision by projecting the collision vertices to each egocentric viewpoint, setting these pixels to 1 and others to 0, and applying a Gaussian kernel to smooth the heatmap before normalizing it to a proper distribution.
+For each generated motion sequence, observations are rendered from egocentric viewpoints with the AI-habitat simulator \cite{Habitat2021,Habitat2019} by placing cameras at 6 body joints (head, pelvis, wrists, and knees).
+Each sequence is split into subsequences of one second length that are used as input to our model; each subsequence is labeled as ``colliding'' if a collision is detected within one second in the future (\ie $H = 30$ at 30 fps).
+We empirically found (\cref{subsec:control_exp}) that videos of a one-second duration typically have enough evidence to decide whether to act to avoid a potential collision.
+Finally, to generate the collision region heatmaps $y^{\text{map}}$, we project the vertices in the scene that the person collided with to each egocentric viewpoint, and set these pixels to 1 and the rest to 0.
+We apply a Gaussian kernel to smooth the heatmap before normalizing it to a proper distribution.